What Is Milvus?

 FutureAGI’s approach is to treat Milvus as an observable retrieval component, not just an infrastructure dependency.
 The anchor surface is the traceAI:milvus integration, which instruments Milvus client calls in Java, Python, and TypeScript.
 In a RAG trace, the Milvus span records the collection searched, top-k setting, returned document IDs, retrieval scores, filter metadata, duration, and downstream LLM span that consumed the context.

 A concrete workflow: an enterprise search assistant chunks policy documents, embeds them, and writes the vectors into a Milvus collection named support_policy_v4.
 A user asks, “Can I cancel after renewal?”
 The application searches Milvus with a tenant filter and passes the top-5 chunks into the answer prompt.
-FutureAGI samples that trace and runs ContextRelevance on the query plus retrieved chunks, ContextRecall against a labelled gold document, and Groundedness on the final answer.
+FutureAGI samples that trace and runs ContextRelevance on the query plus retrieved chunks, ContextRecall against a labelled golden dataset document, and Groundedness on the final answer.
+We’ve found that pairing Milvus output with chunk attribution catches a lot of “retrieval returned the right doc, model used the wrong chunk” failures that pure recall metrics miss.

 If ContextRelevance is low, the engineer checks index parameters, metadata filters, query rewriting, and embedding-model version.
 If ContextRecall is low but relevance looks fine, the issue may be chunking, stale ingestion, or an overly strict partition filter.
 If Groundedness fails despite strong retrieval, the prompt or model is not using the evidence.
-FutureAGI then turns the failed trace cohort into a regression eval, sets a threshold, and alerts when a Milvus release, reindex, or corpus refresh changes retrieval behavior.
+FutureAGI’s approach is to turn the failed trace cohort into a regression eval, set a metric threshold, and alert when a Milvus release, reindex, or corpus refresh changes retrieval behavior.

 How to Measure or Detect Milvus Retrieval Quality